rashedha/Sentemnt-analysis/README.md

 # Sentemnt-analysis
-### I have been working in a small project for ' natural language process' and that is my project by using colab tool to analysis the sentemnt of each sentence
+### I have been working in a small project for ' natural language process' and that is my project by using colab tool and nltk library to analysis the Arabic statment of each sentence